yuorb/yuorb.github.io/src/tutorial/cl.md

 Yes / No question

-Whatʼs your name / Where are you from
+What’s your name / Where are you from

 * carrier root > stem and root (maybe carrier adjunct?)
 * asking wh- questions